team-jjtg/CityRank/README.md

 - [api.census.gov](https://api.census.gov/data/2017/acs/acs5/profile?get=DP04_0089E,NAME&for=county:*) for median home price by county, an expedient proxy for affordability
 - [Civic Happiness](https://wallethub.com/edu/happiest-places-to-live/32619)

-The civic happiness site is a pretty cool find and is produced by these researchers:
+The civic happiness site is a cool find and includes commentary from these researchers:

 ![alt](docs/images/happy-city-researchers.png)

 It becomes an organizing resource around which much of the application is built.

 I find: